-An online Master of Business Law degree is ideal if you are a non-lawyer who needs to make legal business decisions.
-It is open to graduates of any discipline.
+An online Master of Business Law degree is ideal if you are a non-lawyer who needs to make business decisions connected to the law.
+It's open to graduates of any discipline.

 - The business law masters develops your ability to make good decisions when faced with regulations and other legal considerations.

-- You can get an online masters degree without having to attend a campus or do long exams.
+- You can get an online masters degree or graduate certificate without having to attend a campus or do long exams.

 - If you have a law degree, you may be interested in doing a Master of Laws with a Business Law major (see LLM).

 The Master of Business Law can be a career-booster for anyone who needs to make decisions in a complex environment.
 You'll learn concepts and strategies for handling matters related to competition law, consumer law, corporate governance, intellectual property, litigation and tax law.

 The graduate certificate option is great if you know the particular areas of business law you want to study.
 Southern Cross University's 100% online course requires you to complete 4 units, each taking only 7 weeks.
 It's half the full masters program.
 Electives you have to choose from include property law, intellectual property, competition law, consumer law, contract law, global business, corporate litigation, tax, and corporate governance.